Part of the 5 Star Car Title Loans chain · locations

 At this Louisville location, customers can apply for car title loans, payday loans, and other short-term financial products.
 The team at 502-586-2797 is ready to explain your options, guide you through the application process, and help you understand the terms of your loan.
 All services are available during regular business hours at the Arbor Pointe location in KY.

 When visiting this Louisville storefront, bring a valid ID, proof of income, and details about your vehicle to speed up the application.
-5 Star Car Title Loans is dedicated to serving Kentuckians with transparent, straightforward lending.
+5 Star Car Title Loans is dedicated to serving Kentuckians with listed, straightforward lending.

 Services & Features